objcturtle/aws-swift/api/README.md

 # api

-A template for a Swift package representing a serverless API
+A Swift package that acts as a serverless API